-So, how can you harness your own people to innovate and gain a competitive edge?
-Here are nine steps that work in organizations of all sizes and types.
+Innovation is an essential part of any business’s success.
+Companies that remain static and do not encourage innovation among their employees run the risk of becoming limited and unable to compete.
+So, how can you inspire your own people to innovate and gain a competitive edge?
+Here are steps that work in organizations of all sizes and types.

 1. Secure executive support.